 The Telugu syntax and grammar were invented by Paravastu Chinnaya Suri (1806-1862 CE).
 Andhra and Telugu were languages with rigid syntax and grammar.
-They were not natural dialects.

 Gidugu Venkata Ramamurthy (1863-1940 CE) separated Telugu from Andhra by promoting the Savara Teli dialects (319 to 323).
 He renamed Andhra as Grandhika Bhasha and Telugu as Vyavaharika Bhasha.
 After bitter acrimony, Telugu replaced Andhra as the medium of instruction.
 Telugu gained its current status.